vilmapato/wardrobe_tracker/README.md

 This is a basic on-chain wardrobe tracking program built using [Anchor](https://book.anchor-lang.com/).
 It allows users to track how many times they’ve used different categories of wardrobe items: clothing, shoes, and accessories.

-> I create this application for practicing purposes
+> I created this application for practicing purposes

 ---